cozygene/refactor/README.md

 ### Dependencies

 For the python version we recommend using a standard python distribution such as Anaconda (https://www.continuum.io/downloads).
-This release of ReFACTor iswas implemented for python v2.7 and has the following dependencies:
+This release of ReFACTor was implemented for python v2.7 and has the following dependencies:

     numpy
     scipy
-    statsmodels
     sklearn
-    matplotlib (required for the demo.py)
+    matplotlib (required only for the demo.py)
+    statsmodels (required only for the demo.py)

 ### Citing ReFACTor